Contact level demand capture.

 They're already interested.
 You just don't know who they are.

-This is stage 1 of the contact-level advertising strategy.
+This is stage 1 of the contact-level advertising strategy, the paid layer inside the broader contact-level marketing system.
 Start here.
 Build the other stages around it.

 Two entry points into the same audience.